-The Secret Life of a Book Manuscript
+The Book He Wasn't Supposed to Write

 So what happened when I finished years of work and sent him the manuscript of my sixth book stunned me.
 In fact, I was in for a series of surprises.

-They began about 18 months ago, after I e-mailed to him that manuscript, a dual appreciation of Winston Churchill and George Orwell.
+They began about 18 months ago, after I emailed to him that manuscript, a dual appreciation of Winston Churchill and George Orwell.
 When I had begun work on it, in 2013, some old friends of mine thought the subject was a bit obscure.
-Why would anyone care how two long-dead Englishmen, a conservative politician and a socialist journalist who never met, had dealt with the polarized political turmoil of the 1930s, and the world war that followed?
+Why would anyone care how two long-dead Englishmen, a conservative politician and a socialist journalist who never met, had dealt with the polarized political turmoil of the 1930s and the world war that followed?
 By 2016, as people on both the American left and right increasingly seemed to favor opinion over fact, the book had become more timely.

 But two weeks after I sent him the manuscript, I received a most unhappy e-mail back from him.
 “I fear that the disconnect over what this book should be might be fundamental,” Scott wrote to me, clearly pained to do so.
 What I had sent him was exactly the book he had told me not to write.
 He had warned me, he reminded me, against writing an extended book review that leaned on the weak reed of themes rather than stood on a strong foundation of narrative.
 I had put the works before the two men, he told me, and that would not do.